modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-1959** to Emilio Gino Segrè and to Owen Chamberlain “for their discovery of the antiproton”.

-*Properties of Antinucleons* by Segré
+*Properties of Antinucleons* by Segré.

 MLA style: Emilio Segrè – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 3 Aug 2023. https://www.nobelprize.org/prizes/physics/1959/segre/lecture/